Whitley Strieber: Communion and "the visitors"

-In Solving the Communion Enigma, Strieber reflected on how advances in scientific understanding since his 1987 publication could shed light on what he perceived, noting, "Among other things, since I wrote Communion, science has determined that parallel universes may be physically real and that time travel may in some way be possible".
+In Solving the Communion Enigma, Strieber reflected on how advances in scientific understanding since his 1987 publication could shed light on what he perceived, noting, "Among other things, since I wrote Communion, science has determined that parallel universes may be physically real and that time travel may in some way be possible."
 The book was a consolidation of UFO sightings and related phenomena, including crop circles, alien abductions, mutilations and deaths, in an attempt to discern a meaningful overall pattern.
-Strieber concluded that the human species was being shepherded to a higher level of understanding and existence within an endless "multiverse" of matter, energy, space and time.
+Strieber concluded that the human species was being shepherded to a higher level of understanding and existence within an endless "multiverse" of matter, energy, space, and time.
 He also wrote more candidly about the deleterious effects his initial experiences had upon him while staying at his upstate New York cabin in the 1980s, recalling, "I was regularly drinking myself to sleep when we were there.
 I would listen to the radio until late hours, drinking vodka..."

-Other visitor-themed books of Strieber's included Majestic (1989), a novel about the Roswell UFO incident; The Communion Letters (1997, reissued in 2003), a collection of letters from readers reporting experiences similar to Strieber's; Confirmation (1998), in which Strieber reviewed a variety of evidence suggestive of alien contact and considered what more would be required to provide 'confirmation'; The Grays (2006) a novel in which his impressions of alien contact were presented through a fictional thriller/espionage narrative, and; Hybrids (2011) a fictional narrative that imagined human/alien hybrids being born into the modern world.
+Other visitor-themed books of Strieber's included Majestic (1989), a novel about the Roswell UFO incident; The Communion Letters (1997, reissued in 2003), a collection of letters from readers reporting experiences similar to Strieber's; Confirmation (1998), in which Strieber reviewed a variety of evidence suggestive of alien contact and considered what more would be required to provide "confirmation"; The Grays (2006), a novel in which his impressions of alien contact were presented through a fictional thriller/espionage narrative; and Hybrids (2011), a fictional narrative that imagined human/alien hybrids being born into the modern world.

 Additional visitor-themed writings included a screenplay for the 1989 film Communion, directed by Philippe Mora and starring Christopher Walken as Strieber.
 The movie covered material from the books Communion and Transformation.
 Strieber has stated that he was dissatisfied with the film, which included scenes of improvised dialogue and themes not present in his books.
 Strieber also wrote a screenplay for his novel Majestic, which to date has not been filmed.

 Strieber has repeatedly expressed frustration that his experiences have been taken as "alien contact" when he did not actually know what they were.
 He has reported anomalous childhood experiences and suggested that he may have suffered some sort of early interference by intelligence or military agencies.
-He has been extensively tested for temporal lobe epilepsy and other brain abnormalities at his own request, but his brain was found to be functioning normally.
-The results of these tests were reported in his book Transformation.
+Skeptic Philip J. Klass suggested in his 1988 book UFO Abductions: A Dangerous Game that Strieber was too quick to dismiss psychiatrist Donald Klein's suggestion that temporal lobe epilepsy might be the cause of his purported encounters.
+Strieber later stated that he subsequently elected to undergo testing for temporal lobe epilepsy and other brain abnormalities, but stated that no anomalies were discovered.
+Klein offered further specifics, explaining that Strieber had asked him to test for psychosis and temporal lobe epilepsy; the results were reportedly negative for the former and, even though the latter couldn't be absolutely ruled out, the likelihood was deemed low.